- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 Immediately I immigrated from Nigeria to Canada, I spend the first week registering for various services

-Firstly, I registered for most of the government services and book appointments.
+Firstly, I registered for most of the government services and booked appointments.

 I googled Service Ontario and settlement agencies near my location.
 There, I was guided to the government offices to visit to complete the below registrations.